Kiss (band): 2001–2008: post-reunion

 In February 2003, Kiss traveled to Australia and recorded Kiss Symphony: Alive IV with the Melbourne Symphony Orchestra at Marvel Stadium (then known as Telstra Dome) in Melbourne.
-Thayer once again replaced Frehley, while Criss returned to the group.
+Thayer once again replaced Frehley, while Criss returned to the group, as one of the conditions set forth by promoters required the band's lineup to include at least three original members.

 Despite claims made prior to the Farewell Tour that it would be the group's last, Kiss toured with Aerosmith in 2003.
-Frehley announced that his departure from the band was permanent, stating that he believed the Farewell Tour would be Kiss's last, and declined Simmons' invitation to join the band on the Aerosmith tour.
+Frehley announced that his departure from the band was permanent, stating that he believed the Farewell Tour would be Kiss's last, and declined Simmons's invitation to join the band on the Aerosmith tour.
 He was permanently replaced by Thayer, as Kiss moved into a post-reunion phase that saw the band easing into a new lineup, permanently featuring Thayer as "Spaceman" and Singer as "the Catman".
 On this tour, still featuring Criss, the group introduced the "Platinum" tickets package, with the most expensive packages costing $1,000.
 This package included a seat in the first five rows, a meet-and-greet with Kiss after their performance and a photograph with the band.
 The tour earned more than $64 million in 2003, which ranked seventh for the year.

 Simmons and Stanley did not renew Criss's contract when it expired in March 2004.
 Criss, on his website, stated that "No one, again, no one has called me, or my attorney about an extension for future touring.
 As a founding member I find this to be disrespectful to me, and to the fans that have made us one of the biggest bands in the world."
+Eric Singer once again replaced Criss.

-During the summer of 2004, Kiss headlined the Rock the Nation 2004 World Tour, with Poison as the opening act.
+In mid-2004, Kiss headlined the Rock the Nation 2004 World Tour, with Poison as the opening act.
 The tour ended in August with a sold-out show in Mexico City.
 Selected dates on the tour were filmed for the Rock the Nation Live! concert DVD, released on December 13, 2005.
 Stanley, who had been experiencing increasing difficulty with his hip, had his mobility limited during the tour.
 He has already had two hip surgeries performed, with more likely in the future.